-- 6.6a) accurately and legibly document information obtained from a structured medical history. - 6.6b) accurately and legibly document information obtained from a complete medical history and physical exam.
+- 6.6a) Accurately and legibly document information obtained from a structured medical history. - 6.6b) Accurately and legibly document information obtained from a complete medical history and physical exam.

-- 6.6c) communicate medical information in written format to other members of the health care team (e.g. nurses, social workers, case managers, home health facilitators). - 6.6d) document daily information accurately and concisely in the medical chart in the form of a problem-oriented progress note.
+- 6.6c) Communicate medical information in written format to other members of the health care team (e.g. nurses, social workers, case managers, home health facilitators). - 6.6d) Document daily information accurately and concisely in the medical chart in the form of a problem-oriented progress note.

-- 6.6e) demonstrate the ability to write medical orders, when permitted. - 6.6f) demonstrate the ability to dictate discharge summaries and/or basic operative reports and procedures, when permitted "done in a mock format". - 6.6g) demonstrate ability to use electronic medical records and order-writing technology, when permitted. - 6.6h) demonstrate ability to write prescriptions.
+6.6e) Demonstrate the ability to write medical orders, when permitted.

+- 6.6f) Demonstrate the ability to dictate discharge summaries and/or basic operative reports and procedures, when permitted "done in a mock format". - Demonstrate ability to use electronic medical records and order-writing technology, when permitted. - 6.6h) Demonstrate ability to write prescriptions.

-Pre-clerkship Years Attendance Policy
+Policy Name: Pre-clerkship Attendance Policy